gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-06/index.md

 1. All `ssh-iam` commands now use the form `ssh-grunt &lt;idp&gt; &lt;command&gt;`.
 For example, `ssh-iam install` is now `ssh-grunt iam install` and `ssh-iam print-keys` is now `ssh-grunt iam print-keys`.
 This allows us to add other IdPs in the future.

-1. When a user is removed from an `ssh-grunt` managed IdP group (e.g., a user is removed from an IAM group), `ssh-grunt` will delete the synced OS user from your server, but it will no longer delete that user's home directory.
+1. When a user is removed from an `ssh-grunt` managed IdP group (e.g., a user is removed from an IAM group), `ssh-grunt` will delete the synced OS user from your server, but it will no longer delete that user&apos;s home directory.
 You can enable the old behavior with `--force-user-deletion`.

-If you're already using `ssh-iam`, here is how to upgrade to `ssh-grunt`:
+If you&apos;re already using `ssh-iam`, here is how to upgrade to `ssh-grunt`:

 1. Update your Packer templates:

     1. Change the `--binary-name` param from `ssh-iam` to `ssh-grunt`.
-    1. If you're using SELinux (e.g., you're on CentOS), update `ssh-iam-selinux-policy` to `ssh-grunt-selinux-policy` in your Packer template too.
+    1. If you&apos;re using SELinux (e.g., you&apos;re on CentOS), update `ssh-iam-selinux-policy` to `ssh-grunt-selinux-policy` in your Packer template too.
     1. Change `ssh-iam install` to `ssh-grunt iam install` (all other params remain the same).
     1. Build a new AMI and update your Terraform code to deploy it.

 1. If you update to the new `cross-account-iam-roles`, `iam-groups`, or `saml-iam-roles` modules, you will need to:
-    1. Rename any parameters you're passing as inputs to these modules, and any variables you're reading as outputs from these modules, form the form `xxx_ssh_iam_xxx` to the form `xxx_ssh_grunt_xxx`.
+    1. Rename any parameters you&apos;re passing as inputs to these modules, and any variables you&apos;re reading as outputs from these modules, form the form `xxx_ssh_iam_xxx` to the form `xxx_ssh_grunt_xxx`.
 For example, `allow_ssh_iam_access_from_other_account_arns` is now `allow_ssh_grunt_access_from_other_account_arns`.
     1. Explicitly set the names of any `ssh-iam` / `ssh-grunt` IAM roles and groups created by these modules so you retain the old names you had before.
 The output of the `plan` command will tell if you any are being renamed and what the old names were.

-Here are the updates we've done to the Acme sample Reference Architectures that show the type of changes you'll need to make:
+Here are the updates we&apos;ve done to the Acme sample Reference Architectures that show the type of changes you&apos;ll need to make:

 [infrastructure-modules changes](https://github.com/gruntwork-io/infrastructure-modules-multi-account-acme/commit/922aa698b5f035e3af83c6ffd78804aed0192d01)
 [infrastructure-live changes](https://github.com/gruntwork-io/infrastructure-live-multi-account-acme/commit/98204b60e1fed47cbaaf041772c67eaeb3d3f2ba)